mesosphere/dcos-docs-site/pages/services/cassandra/2.3.0-3.0.16/configuration/index.md

 ## Rack-Aware Placement

 Cassandra's "rack"-based fault domain support is automatically enabled when specifying a placement constraint that uses the `@zone` key.
-For example, one could spread Cassandra nodes across a minimum of three different zones/racks by specifying the constraint `[["@zone", "GROUP_BY", "3"]]`.
+For example, you could spread Cassandra nodes across a minimum of three different zones/racks by specifying the constraint `[["@zone", "GROUP_BY", "3"]]`.
 When a placement constraint specifying `@zone` is used, Cassandra nodes will be automatically configured with `rack`s that match the names of the zones.
 If no placement constraint referencing `@zone` is configured, all nodes will be configured with a default rack of `rack1`.

 ## Apache Cassandra Configuration